BS in Hospitality and Tourism Management Degree

 Course Description

 This course examines the management of hotel and lodging operations with an emphasis on guest service and improving profitability.
 Students are introduced to the basics of management in core lodging segments, operational procedures, guest relations, and the relationships between operational departments.
 Analysis of operational efficiencies to improve organizational outcomes is also addressed.
-Prerequisite: HOS-200.
+Prerequisite: HTM-200.

 Course Description